 Rose is B.T.
 Rocca Jr. Professor of International Trade and Economic Analysis and Policy in the Haas School of Business at the University of California, Berkeley, NBER research associate and CEPR Research Fellow.
 Spiegel is Vice President, Economic Research, Federal Reserve Bank of San Francisco.
 Helpful comments were received from Henning Bohn, Galina Hale, Linda Goldberg, Gordon Hanson, Ken Kletzer, Phil Lane, Enrique Mendoza, Romain Ranciere, participants at the IMF and Cornell University Conference on "New Perspectives on Financial Globalization" and two anonymous referees.
-We thank Menzie Chinn for his capital controls data.
 Rose thanks the Monetary Authority of Singapore and the National University of Singapore for hospitality during the course of this research.
 Christopher Candelaria provided excellent research assistance.
 The views expressed below do not represent those of the Federal Reserve Bank of San Francisco or the Board of Governors of the Federal Reserve System, or their staffs.
-A longer version of this paper, a current version of this paper, key output, and the main STATA data set used in the paper are available at http://faculty.haas.berkeley.edu/arose.
+Earlier and current versions of this paper, key output, and the main STATA data set used in the paper are available at http://faculty.haas.berkeley.edu/arose.